 No matter what kind of RV you purchase, creating a preventative maintenance schedule is the best way to get ahead of the repairs and issues that can keep you off the road when you’re ready to go exploring.
-You should also be sure to check your RV thoroughly for signs of water damage and take the opportunity to perform a deep cleaning after each trip you take.
-Storing your RV properly is another important step toward increasing its lifespan; by keeping your rig clean, dry, and out of the sun’s harmful UV rays, you’ll not only extend the life of its paint job and finish, but also help keep those pesky water leaks and other potential hazards from damaging your rig’s structural integrity.
+You should also be sure to check your RV thoroughly for signs of water damage.
+Take the opportunity to perform a deep cleaning after each trip you take.
+Storing your RV properly is another crucial step toward increasing its lifespan.
+By keeping your rig clean, dry, and out of the sun’s harmful UV rays, you’ll not only extend the life of its paint job and finish, but also help keep those pesky water leaks and other potential hazards from damaging your rig’s structural integrity.

-RV maintenance can seem overwhelming for beginners, and to be sure, there are lots of different systems to keep in mind when you’re drafting up your maintenance checklist.
-But fortunately, we’ve written a host of posts aimed toward helping you learn how to DIY the most common RV maintenance items campers encounter… and how to find a repair mechanic worth his (or her) salt for the big stuff you just can’t tackle without a professional.
+RV maintenance can seem overwhelming for beginners.
+There are lots of different systems to keep in mind when you’re drafting up your maintenance checklist.
+Fortunately, we’ve written a host of posts aimed toward helping you learn how to DIY the most common RV maintenance items campers encounter.
+And, how to find a repair mechanic worth his (or her) salt for the big stuff you just can’t tackle without a professional.